Dr. Gail Gnade

 Senior Clinical Consultant

 Dr. Gail Gnade has been a Clinical Psychologist in the state of Tennessee since 1993.
-She graduated with a Ph.D. in Clinical Psychology and a Master’s Degree in Theology from the Fuller Theological Seminary, the largest multi-denominational Seminary in the world.
+She graduated with a Ph.D. in Clinical Psychology and a Master’s Degree in Theology from Fuller Theological Seminary, the largest multi-denominational Seminary in the world.
 Early in her Career Dr. Gnade was a Certified Chemical Dependency Counselor in the Chicago area and in Pasadena, CA when she was pursuing her PhD.
-Dr. Gnade has been with Focus treatment Center in various capacities for a total of 10 years and in her current role as Senior Clinical Consultant for the past 2.5 years.
+Dr. Gnade has been with Focus Treatment Centers in various capacities for over 10 years.

 Dr. Gnade’s specialties include: Addictions, Eating Disorders, Anxiety, Obsessive Compulsive Disorder, Mood Disorders, Relationship Difficulties, Personality Disorders, and Recovery from Childhood and Adult Traumas (utilizing Somatic and Attachment Focused Eye Movement Desensitization Reprocessing, S.A.F.E.).